1. About flucloxacillin

 - your mouth, face, lips, tongue or throat start swelling

 These are not all the side effects of flucloxacillin.
-For a full list see the leaflet inside your medicines packet.
+For a full list see the leaflet inside your medicine packet.

 What to do about:

-- bloating and indigestion - try not to eat foods that cause wind (like lentils, peas, beans and onions).
-Eat smaller meals, eat and drink slowly, and exercise regularly.
-Pharmacy medicines like simethicone can also help.
+- bloating and indigestion – try not to eat foods that cause farting (flatulence), like lentils, peas, beans and onions.
+You could also try eating smaller meals, eating and drinking more slowly, and exercising regularly.

 7. Pregnancy and breastfeeding